kityk-cargo/wms-contracts/README.md

 # wms-contracts
 Who is talking with who about what?
+And how